heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 developed some patterns to follow.

-An Application Protocol Interface (API) is a set of functions and procedures that allow the creation of applications that access the features or data of an operating system, application or other service.
+An Application Protocol Interface (API) is a set of functions and procedures that allow the creation of applications that expose features or data to external services.
+APIs allow different software applications to communicate with each other and share data and functionality.

 An API is a contract between the client and the server.
 It defines how the client and the server should interact with each other.

 Using an API, the client can send requests to the server and get responses from the server.
-This allow to use many different clients (web browsers, mobile applications, desktop applications, etc.) with the same server.
+This allows many different clients (web browsers, mobile applications, desktop applications, etc.) to interact with the same API and share the same data and functionality.

 Most APIs are based on the HTTP protocol.
 This means that they use the HTTP methods (`GET`, `POST`, `PUT`, `PATCH`, `DELETE`, etc.) to define the operations